Aniket-J/Aniket-J.github.io/hobbies.md

 aside: false
 ---

 I enjoy a lot of things in my downtime.
 Apart from the things I've listed below, I also enjoy instant film photography (using an Instax Mini 90) and adventure sports.
 The latter mainly involves jumping (safely) from high places, but I'm keen on exploring watersports next!

+# Aerials

+New hobby has been taking over and I absolutely love it.

+Been trying my hand at Aerial Slings in Southwark lately and the progress over the past few months has been insanely rewarding to see.
+Something I'll probably stick to for a long, long time.

+Very rewarding for strength and flexibility training.
+Do recommend it!

 # Climbing

 I use bouldering as a way to better my mental health.

 I haven't been doing it for long, though.
 I started in June 2021 but I was set back by a slip that ruined my ankle.
 Still recovering from it, but I tend to climb with much more precision now because of this!

-Currently climbing V3s.
+Currently climbing V4-5s.
 See attached picture below for one of my current projects.

 {% include figure.html image="/assets/images/Hobbies_climbing_project.jpeg" caption="Current project (V4).
 Start is with hands on the holds circled green.
 The finish is a bit sketchy and it's a tad hard on the fingers." width="800" height="1000" %}